Home | About me | Contact | What's new | Privacy

 Regulatory signs

-This section contains various signs that provide regulation.
+This section contains signs that indicate various traffic regulations.
 In Germany, the standard shape for most regulatory signs is a circle.
-A red circle is prohibitive, while a blue disc is prescriptive.
+A red circle (ring) indicates a prohibition or maximum condition, while a blue circle (disc) indicates a requirement or minimum condition.
+A blue square or rectangle is used for signs denoting special regulations.

 You may not overtake other vehicles except bicycles, mopeds, and motorcycles.